 PURPLE HEART DAY

+Purple Heart Day on August 7 commemorates the creation of the oldest American military decoration for military merit.
+The Purple Heart honors the men and women who are of the Military Order of the Purple Heart.
 During the American Revolutionary War, the Badge for Military Merit decorated six known soldiers.
-Purple Heart Day on August 7 commemorates the creation of the oldest American military decoration for military merit, the Purple Heart and honors the men and women who are of the Military Order of the Purple Heart.

-Until Washington’s 200th birthday, the Purple Heart remained a Revolutionary War footnote.
+Until Washington’s 200th birthday, the Purple Heart persisted as a Revolutionary War footnote.
 Through the efforts of General Douglas MacArthur, the U.S. War Department created the Order of the Purple Heart.
 Today the medal bears a bust of George Washington and his coat of arms.

-Honor everyone you know that has received a Purple Heart.
+Honor everyone who has received a Purple Heart.
 Learn more about the Military Order of the Purple Heart.
-Use #PurpleHeartDay to post on social media and inform others to do so as well.
+Use #PurpleHeartDay to post on social media.